3JTek/General-Assembly-Notes/module-01/refactoring.md

 We can improve code is several ways.
 We can make it:

-- easier to read
+* easier to read
-- more concise
+* more concise
-- more reusable
+* more reusable
-- more efficient
+* more efficient

 Let's look at some common ways of refactoring our code:

 ## Using variables to _cache_ data

 "Caching" means to store something in memory.
 Let's say for example that we want to use a DOM element in multiple places in a script.
-It's far better to store that element in a variable and access it from there, than to continually get it from the DOM with JavaScript.
+It's far better to store an element in a variable and access it from there, than to continually get it from the DOM with JavaScript.

 When declaring our variables, we need to make sure that we use meaningful names.
 This helps our code to be more **readable**. `player1Choice` is much easier to understand than `p1c`.